demccusker/disaster_response_nlp/README.md

 Next, I built an ML pipeline to build a model that can make predictions about new messages.
 This pipeline loads the data, splits it into training and test data, builds a text processing pipeline, then trains and tunes a model.
 This model can be used to make predictions about what categories new messages will fall into.

-Next steps: build a web app with a simple interface that allows a worker to input a message and receive an answer for what categories it falls into.
+Finally, I built a web app with a simple interface that allows a worker to input a message and receive an answer for what categories it falls into.
+This allows them to quickly categorize messages and direct help where it's needed most.

 ### Libraries Used: